America's first large cents were the Flowing Hair with Chain Reverse and Wreath Reverse, Liberty Cap, and Draped Bust types.

 Rumors began to fly that the mint was going to recall the coin because of widespread hoarding.
 This, of course, increased demand for the coins and caused further hoarding.
 However, the initial hoopla over the Lincoln cent eventually calmed down.
 Later issues from the first decade of production weren't saved in significant quantities, and these low-mintage pieces are now hard to find.

-See all Lincoln Wheat Ears cents
+See our Lincoln Wheat Ears cent inventory

 The Lincoln Memorial reverse design change of 1959 marks the 150th anniversary of Abe Lincoln's birth and the 50th anniversary of the Lincoln series.